bressco/knowledgebase/docs/services.en.md

 By formalizing analytical processes, SciWIn Client improves reproducibility, transparency, and reusability of computational methods.
 It facilitates documentation, versioning, and sharing of workflows, supporting collaborative and sustainable research practices.

-You can find a more in-depth answer to the question “What is SciWIn?” on our [website](https://fairagro.net/services/sciwin/){:target="_blank"}.
+You can find a more in-depth answer to the question “What is SciWIn?” on our [website](https://fairagro.net/en/services/sciwin/){:target="_blank"}.
 Detailed instructions on how to use the SciWIn-Client can be found in the [documentation](https://fairagro.github.io/m4.4_sciwin_client/getting-started/){:target="_blank"} of the service.

 ## DMP Templates
-DMP Templates RDMO
+There are often questions about data management plans (DMPs) and possible templates.

+FAIRagro operates in cooperation with [base4NFDI](https://base4nfdi.de/){:target="_blank"} one instance of the research data management organizer (RDMO) tool as service for the community.
+The development of subject-specific templates for the creation of DMPs customized to the needs as described in the use cases and further communities are addressed in the work program.

+As soon as they are available, you will find further information here and on the FAIRagro [website](https://fairagro.net/en){:target="_blank"}.
+In the meantime, please feel free to contact the [Helpdesk](https://fairagro.net/en/helpdesk/#helpdesk-form){:target="_blank"} with any questions you may have!